matiasfha/draft-articles/published/typescript-keyfeatures-to-power-up.md

 - `CardWithoutDescription`: This is the opposite type, where `description` cannot be used but `title` and `footer` are mandatory.
 - `CardProps` defines a union of the previous two to then be used to type the props of the  `Card` component.

-With this setup the `Card` component can only be used with `description` and no `footer` and no `title` or viceversa.
+With this setup the `Card` component can only be used with `description` and no `footer` and no `title` or vice versa.
 If for some reason you try to use the three props together you'll get the following error:

 ```
 Type '{ description: string; title: string; footer: string; }' is not assignable to type 'IntrinsicAttributes & CardProps'.